 The video provides answers to how the dental consumer is "gathered" up, the new dental patient is "created" and the process of continual "improvement" to make success consistently possible.

-LinkedIn Question: Feel that businesses should care more of the person, less of their wallet?
+Do you feel that businesses should care more about the person, and less about their wallet? http://t.co/6yt0p12d5n

 Do you feel that businesses should care more about the person, and less about their wallet?